 Fiscal constraint is maintained by balancing revenues available in a fiscal budget year with the project costs incurred in that year.
-For the 2024-2027 MTIP, four years of revenues are forecasted and four years project costs are estimated.
+For the 2024-2027 MTIP, four years of revenues are forecast and four years project costs are estimated.
 Fiscal constraint is demonstrated by showing the total programming of projects costs by project phase do not exceeding forecasted revenues in any year in the MTIP.
 The tables below show for each of the agencies administering federal funding within the Portland metropolitan area - ODOT, transit agencies TriMet and SMART, and Metro - programmed project costs in fact do not exceed revenues available in each year of the MTIP.
+These tables are "roll-ups" of all federal fund types administered by these agencies by fiscal year.
+Tables that demonstrate fiscal constraint by each federal fund type by year are provided in Appendix 3.1.